sunilvepanjeri/graphrag/README.md

 * This project runs by running the main file
 * It uses for UV for project management
-* enpoint consists of three files ragroutes
+* enpoint consists of three files
+* ragroutes consists the API routes Written with FastAPI
 * supportings consists additional functions that supports routes
 * validations are pydantic validations for defined routes **Routes**